 But the feeling of change prompts people to ask “Why are Mondays so depressing?”
 The main culprit is the change.

 Monday blues are an interesting phenomenon.
 Even though you experience it, you do not try to find a cure for it.
 You accept it like diabetes.
 It is not a feeling you like, but you accept it knowing neither will you be cured nor will it kill you.

 But that ain’t true.
 You can cure and beat Monday blues.
-Here are 7 ways which can help you beat Monday blues and overcome them.
+Here are 7 ways that can help you overcome Monday blues.